YRMYJASKA/TextSoup/README.md

 ### URGENT:
 * Installation script that installs the program easily
 * Tab support and automatic indenting
+	* Now you can press tab to append 4 sapces into a string, but still doesn't work well with actual tabs
+	* Find out how to count how many spaces in front of a string to make automatic indenting
 ### POLISH:
 * Add multi-threading for the update routine to stop the flickering
 * Fix .travis.yml to build the project correctly in g++4.9+ **(or switch services)**